 Before, CockroachDB Dedicated required you to authorize networks that could access the cluster, typically including your application server’s network in a production environment, as well as your local machine’s network in a development environment.
 This process was clunky and also had some limitations when running applications in Kubernetes.

-Now, VPC peering gives you a faster and smoother user experience.
+Now, VPC peering and AWS PrivateLink gives you a faster and smoother user experience.
 You can sidestep the old requirement of allowlisting IP addresses within CockroachDB Dedicated before you’re able to connect (though that IP allowlist option is always available if the need arises).

-If you are running on AWS, hang tight.
-The ability to securely connect AWS VPCs with CockroachDB Dedicated via AWS PrivateLink is coming soon.
+If you’re using AWS, you can securely connect AWS VPCs with CockroachDB Dedicated with AWS PrivateLink.

-With VPC peering, you can securely connect your GCP applications with your CockroachDB Dedicated clusters.
-You can learn more in our VPC peering documentation and sign up here to get started.
+With VPC peering and AWS PrivateLink, you can securely connect your applications with your CockroachDB Dedicated clusters.
+You can learn more in our VPC peering documentation and AWS PrivateLink documentation and sign up here to get started.
 And if you have any questions, feel free to swing by our community Slack Channel.

 We’re excited to see what you build with CockroachDB Dedicated!